Modern Foreign Languages (MFL)

 By the time children leave our school, they will have curiosity and confidence to explore other countries, cultures and languages, accepting that, in a multi-lingual society it is a valuable skill to be able to communicate effectively and respectfully with others in another language.

-At Shaw-cum-Donnington we:
+At Shaw-cum-Donnington we assess:

 Assess - Assessment is conducted according to the objectives.
 Teachers informally identify who meets the objectives.
 This information informs planning, is passed on to subsequent teachers and collated by the French subject leader.
 This will help gain an understanding of pupils’ achievements and where further teaching might be required.